se-edu/learningresources/contents/regex/Regex.md

 ## Catastrophic Backtracking

 This is a famous pitfall in Regular Expressions, so much so it deserves its own name and book section.
-Catastrophic backtracking usually occurs when strings are repeated within a group, or when the string group matches the delimiter.
-This results in the engine having to backtrack after each step, resulting in O(2<sup>n</sup>) in some cases!
-We can see how this happens by analyzing a few examples:
+Catastrophic backtracking usually occurs when multiple greedy operators are chained.
+If a match can't be found, each operator will be backtracked individually, which results in a lot of computation, even up to O(2<sup>n</sup>) in some cases!
+Let's look at one case in detail.

+### Matching Delimiters

+One common reason this happens is when delimited data is carelessly matched.
+This is when the Regex group you are using to match the data also matches the delimiter.
+Consider the following example:

-Match 10 comma separated values in an array: `\[(.+,){9}(.+)\]` E.g.: `[1, 2, 3, 4, 5, 6, 7, 8, 9, 10]`
+Match 10 comma separated values in an array: `\[(.+,){9}(.+)\]`<br>
+E.g.: `[1, 2, 3, 4, 5, 6, 7, 8, 9, 10]`

 This regex looks innocent enough.
 It matches 9 groups of data with a comma, followed by one group without, so what's wrong?